 With 15 million speakers, “Taiwanese” or “Min” is native to Taiwan.
 Although it is widely spoken in Taiwan, the official spoken language for the 23 million people in Taiwan is indeed Mandarin.
 Like Hong Kong and Macau, the Traditional Chinese writing system is employed – though in a Mandarin rather than Cantonese style.
 This is of course incredibly important to note before starting a Chinese translation project.
-Simplified Chinese, though understood is not official recognised in Taiwan.
+Simplified Chinese, though understood is not officially recognised in Taiwan.

 Famous Non-Native Speakers

 Mandarin is broadly considered to be one of (if not the) hardest languages for a native English speaker to learn.
 With this in mind, there are relatively few famous Western, non-native speakers.